dmitriz/dental-routine/daily-routine.md

   - Offers mild antiseptic and anti-inflammatory effects.
   - Creates osmotic pressure that dehydrates and kills oral bacteria like *Streptococcus mutans*.
   - Helps raise oral pH, reducing acid-loving bacterial regrowth.
+  - Works through osmotic dehydration to disrupt bacterial cell membranes.
+  - Mix 1 tsp of sea salt in 8 oz (250 ml) of warm water for a 0.9–1.5% concentration.
+  - Studies show effectiveness against *S. mutans* and other oral pathogens.
   - Mix 1 tsp of sea salt in 8 oz (250 ml) of warm water for a 0.7M rinse.
   - Gentler than alcohol-based mouthwashes and safe for daily use.
   - Avoid high concentrations if you have oral lesions or dry mouth.